 - A charm bracelet she can build on.

-- Arrange a surprise visit from a special friend/family member after the birth that you know she will love.
+- Arrange a surprise visit from a special friend/family member after the birth who you know she will love.

 4. Quality Time